Zombie (The Cranberries song): Background and composition

 The Troubles were a conflict in Northern Ireland from the late 1960s to 1998.
 The Provisional Irish Republican Army (IRA), an Irish republican paramilitary organisation, waged an armed campaign to end British rule in Northern Ireland and unite the region with the Republic of Ireland.
 Republican and Loyalist paramilitaries killed more than 3,500 people, many from thousands of bomb attacks.
 One of the bombings happened on 20 March 1993, as two IRA improvised explosive devices hidden in litter bins were detonated in a shopping street in Warrington, England.
-Two children; Johnathan Ball, aged 3, and Tim Parry, aged 12, were killed in the attack.
+Two children were killed in the attack: Johnathan Ball, aged 3, and Tim Parry, aged 12.
 56 people were injured.
-Ball died at the scene of the bombing as a result of his fragmentation-inflicted injuries, and five days later, Parry lost his life in a hospital as a result of head injuries.
+Ball died at the scene of the bombing as a result of his fragmentation-inflicted injuries, and five days later, Parry died in a hospital as a result of head injuries.
 O'Riordan decided to write a song that reflected upon the event and the children's deaths after visiting the town:

 There were a lot of bombs going off in London and I remember this one time a child was killed when a bomb was put in a rubbish bin – that's why there's that line in the song, 'A child is slowly taken'. [ ... ] We were on a tour bus and I was near the location where it happened, so it really struck me hard – I was quite young, but I remember being devastated about the innocent children being pulled into that kind of thing.
 So I suppose that's why I was saying, 'It's not me' – that even though I'm Irish it wasn't me, I didn't do it.
 Because being Irish, it was quite hard, especially in the UK when there was so much tension.